Starting and Growing Beets

 Since one beet seed can create several seedlings, be sure to thin to 1 seedling every 4″ by the time seedlings are 2″ tall.

-For early spring sowings, harvest beets before summer heat.
-For late summer sowings, harvest before first heavy frost.
-For winter sowings in mild climates, harvest in early spring.
+For early spring sowings, harvest beets before the summer heat arrives.
+For late summer sowings, harvest before the first heavy frost.
+For winter sowings in mild climates, harvest in the early spring.
 Harvest when roots are anywhere from 1″-3″ or 4″ in diameter depending on variety (consult seed packet).
 Do not let them get too big.
-The smaller they are, the more tender.
+The smaller they are, the more tender they will become.
 Beet greens are even more nutritious than the roots.

 Greens are most tender when small, so harvest starting when they are 2″ tall.
 You can take as much as one third of a beet plant’s outer leaves without harming the root crop.